onethawt/idaplugins-list/README.md

 * [IDA BPF Processor](https://github.com/bnbdr/ida-bpf-processor): BPF Bytecode Processor for IDA (python).
 Supports the old BPF bytecode only (no eBPF).

+* [IDAMagicStrings](https://github.com/joxeankoret/idamagicstrings): An IDA Python plugin to extract information from string constants.
+The current version of the plugin is able to:
+  * Display functions to source files relationships (in a tree and in a plain list, a chooser in IDA language).
+  * Display guessed function names for functions.
+  * Rename functions according to the source code file their belong + address (for example, memory_mgmt_0x401050).
+  * Rename functions according to the guessed function name.

 * [IDA-minsc](https://github.com/arizvisa/ida-minsc): A plugin that assists a user with scripting the IDAPython plugin that is bundled with the disassembler.
 This plugin groups the different aspects of the IDAPython API into a simpler format which allows a reverse engineer to script different aspects of their work with very little investment.

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.